Ancentian/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 4 Create a script that lists environment variables.

 File 5 Create a script that lists all local variables and environment variables, and functions.

+File 6 Create a script that creates a new local variable.

+Name: BEST
+Value: School

+File 7 Create a script that creates a new global variable.

+Name: BEST
+Value: School

+File 8 Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+File 9 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+POWER and DIVIDE are environment variables

+File 10 Write a script that displays the result of BREATH to the power LOVE

+BREATH and LOVE are environment variables
+The script should display the result, followed by a new line